MrIdrisAbdulrahman/certified-aws-devops-professional/04-monitoring-and-logging/cloudwatch.md

 ## CloudWatch Synthetics Canary

 - Synthetics Canary are configurable scripts that will monitor APIs and URLs
-- These scripts meant to reproduce what a customer would do in order to find issues before the app is deployed to production
+- These scripts are meant to reproduce what a customer would do in order to find issues before the app is deployed to production
 - They can be also used to check the availability and latency of our endpoints
 - They can store load time data and screenshots of the UI
 - They have integration with CloudWatch Alarms